 Things We Did and Loved:

 - After lunch, we walked to the War Remnants Museum, which covered the atrocities of war, primarily by the French and Americans against the Vietnamese.
-While the museum itself wasn't fantastic (it was super unclear where to start, and bad lighting made it difficult to see photos against the glare), the contents were striking and unforgettable and felt especially personal since my dad is a veteran of the war while Jonah's dad was arrested for evading, then protesting the draft.
+While the museum itself wasn't fantastic (it was unclear where to start, and overhead lighting made it difficult to see photos against the glare), its contents were striking and unforgettable and felt especially personal since my dad was drafted into the war while Jonah's dad was arrested for evading, then protesting the draft.
 I wrote this in my travel journal: "What stood out most - after relearning what a colossal mistake the war was, and the bravery of those who fought in it along with the war photographers who covered it -was how much it still impacts Vietnam.
 I was horrified to learn about the continued effects of Agent Orange, a deforestation chemical that burned its victims but also causes severe birth deformities that are still affecting babies born four generations after those who ingested or inhaled it, not to mention the thousands of unexploded landmines that still litter the country."
 It's impossible to visit Vietnam without being reminded—importantly, so—about the lives lost in war just fifty years ago.

 Highlight: Taking a speedboat to HCMC, where we visited the War Remnants Museum, then returned for dinner at our beyond-beautiful hotel.